Last Updated on 7th April 2021 by Sophie Nadeau

 Yes, Paris can be expensive if you want to dine out… However, if you want to have your very own Parisian feast for a slice of the cost of any other picnic, then cook up your own buffet at home!
-Plus, if you’re in your own air BnB rental (sign up here for credit towards your first booking), or at a friend’s house, you can serve hot food to go along with your strawberries, wine etc…
+Plus, if you’re in your own air BnB rental or at a friend’s house, you can serve hot food to go along with your strawberries, wine etc…

 Yes, it’s true!
 There are a whole lot of secret vineyards hiding around the city.
 From the slopes of Montmartre to the hidden area of Parc Georges Brassens, you’re never very far away from a vineyard.
 Of all the best picnic spots in Paris, heading to a hidden vineyard has to be my favourite option of them all.
 Wander around the hidden vines to experience life outside the big city without ever leaving its peripherique…

 Characterised by its ever-present weeping willow tree, hands down one of the very best picnic spots in Paris is to be found in the form of Square du Vert-Galant.
 Situated on the most Westerly tip of Île de la Cité, this little point is perfect to watch the world go by and soak up some sun for a few hours.

 Enjoyed finding out about the best picnic spots in Paris?
 Pin the guide now, read it again later: